oscarotero/jQuery.media/README.md

 * [get](#get) Returns the DOM video/audio element
 * [$get](#get-1) Returns the jQuery video/audio element
 * [height](#height) Works like jquery's height() function, but can retrieve the videoHeight value (the real with of the video)
-* [loadedData](#loadedData) Bind an event handler to the "loadeddata" JavaScript event, or check if the data has been loaded
-* [loadedMetadata](#loadedMetadata) Bind an event handler to the "loadedmetadata" JavaScript event, or check if the metadata has been loaded.
 * [muted](#muted) Bind an event handler to the "muted" JavaScript event (non browser native), get the muted value or set another value
 * [off](#off) Remove an event handler.
 It works like jQuery's off() function
 * [on](#on) Attach an event handler function for one or more events to the media element.
 It works like jQuery's on() function